algorithm-archivists/algorithm-archive/contents/pid_controller/pid_controller.md

 The PID controller is comprised of three parts: proportional controller, integral controller, and derivative controller.

 Before we get into how a PID controller works, we need a good example to explain things.
-Imagine you are making a self-driving RC car that drives on a line, how would make it work given that the car moves with a constant speed.
+Imagine you are making a self-driving RC car that drives on a line, how would make the car stay on track given that it moves with a constant speed.

 ### Proportional Controller